Wendelllllll/DSC-202-Amazon/README.md

 Inport above three csv files into Neo4j Graph DBMS.
 Run the Cypher script "construct_graph_database_in_neo" in Neo4j Browser.

 !!!
+You will need two plugins in your Neo4j Database: APOC and Graph Data Science Library !!!

+!!!
 The default Neo4j memory settings are too small for this dataset, you might want to add the followings to your DBMS settings !!!